Fourth grades wrote and illustrated this book about The Foundation from their perspective.

-A couple of years ago, I went into my doctor’s office and the new nurse was one of my former students, Deadre Franklin.
-When I stopped at Kroger to pick up my prescription, the pharmacist was another former student, Tasheena Knott.
-It was another proud day for Winton Hills Academy!
+A couple of years ago, I went into my doctor’s office and the new nurse was one of my former students, Deadre F. When I stopped at Kroger to pick up my prescription, the pharmacist was another former student, Tasheena K. It was another proud day for Winton Hills Academy!
 The success stories of our small elementary school in the heart of Winton Terrace are too numerous to count, notably because of the support system within our school known as the Friends of Winton Hills Academy Foundation.

 Because of their determination and sense of perseverance, our students rise to a challenge like no others and bring ideas and feelings from their experiences that no others could begin to imagine.
 It was no surprise to us that 2 years ago our students won a national book contest with their anti-bully book “Misunderstood Micah” and got a visit from Bengal football player Carlos Dunlap.